ptug81042/lab-6.1-inventory-tracker/README.md

 4. **If you had to add a new type of product (e.g., a SubscriptionProduct), how would polymorphism make this extension straightforward?**

    Polymorphism allows new product types to extend the `Product` base class and override methods as needed.
 The rest of the program can interact with all products through the shared `Product` interface, making it easy to add new product types like `SubscriptionProduct` without changing the code that processes products in general.

----

-## Challenge

-Looking to further personalize and enhance your inventory tracker?
-Try these unique challenges:

-1. **DiscountableProduct Interface**

-   Design a `DiscountableProduct` interface that requires an `applyDiscount()` method.
-Implement this interface in one of your product classes (such as `PhysicalProduct`) to allow discounts to be applied dynamically and safely, leveraging TypeScript's type system.

-2. **Product Sorting Utility**

-   Create a utility module that can sort an array of products by price (ascending or descending) or by name (alphabetically).
-This will help users quickly organize and browse the inventory, and demonstrates how to write flexible, reusable code.

-3. **Bulk Discount Feature**

-   Add logic to your inventory system so that physical products receive a bulk discount when purchased in large quantities or when the total weight exceeds a certain threshold.
-This feature can help simulate real-world pricing strategies for bulk orders and encourages you to think about business logic in code.

-Feel free to experiment and adapt these ideas to fit your